Feature: #109110 - Introduce scheduler task priority

 tx_.
 The

-so any positive integer value is valid.
-The scheduler module automatically
+column, so any positive integer value is valid.
+The scheduler module

-resolves the label for any registered TCA item, so custom values are displayed
+automatically resolves the label of any registered TCA item, so that custom

 'tx_scheduler_task',